PiKa1804/Words-counting/README.md

-Web application in Flask, Python.
+Web application in Flask, Python (with Bootstrap, JQuery and DataTables).

 Getting URL address and searching website for keywords in metadata.